 Bucks County Uncontested Divorce Lawyer

 An Uncontested Divorce, also known as a divorce by mutual consent, is the best option in a bad situation.
-It is the quickest, easiest and cheapest way to get a divorce.
+It is the quickest, easiest, and cheapest way to get a divorce.
+Another benefit to an Uncontested Divorce which contributes to the lesser cost is that the divorce complaint can be filed in counties that have smaller filing fees than the counties in the Philadelphia area.
 There are some pitfalls, however.
-A Complaint in Divorce (which is commonly referred to as divorce papers) must contain specific language and is subject to strict rules of service.
+A Complaint in Divorce (which is commonly referred to as divorce papers) must contain specific language, and is subject to strict rules of service.
 The Complaint in Divorce identifies the parties and asks the court to enter a divorce decree.
-The specific provision of the Divorce Code under which the parties are proceeding must also be specified.
-Non-lawyers are held to the same rules with regard to language and service as lawyers in Pennsylvania.
-Also there are filing deadlines which must be met.
-Another benefit to an Uncontested Divorce which contributes to the lesser cost is that the divorce complaint can be filed in counties that have smaller filing fees than the counties in the Philadelphia area.
+The specific provision of the Divorce Code under which the parties are proceeding also needs to be specified.
+Non-lawyers are held to the same standards with regard to language and service as lawyers in Pennsylvania.
+Additionally, there are filing deadlines which must be met.

 Uncontested Divorce Bucks County

-Another advantage of an Uncontested Divorce is the smaller amount of time required before a divorce is granted.
+Another advantage of an Uncontested Divorce is the smaller amount of time which is required before a divorce is granted.
 All divorces are subject to time requirements.
-For instance, in an uncontested divorce the parties must wait 90 days after the filing of the Complaint before submitting Affidavits of Consent to the Court, a Notice of Intention to Request a Divorce Decree, a Praecipe to Transmit Record and a Divorce Decree for the Judge to sign.
-Depending on the judge it takes about three weeks after the Waiver of Notice is filed before the Judge signs the Divorce Decree.
+For instance, in an uncontested divorce, the parties must wait 90 days after the filing of the complaint before submitting Affidavits of Consent to the Court, a Notice of Intention to Request a Divorce Decree, a Praecipe to Transmit Record, and a Divorce Decree for the judge to sign.
+Depending on the judge, it takes about three weeks after the Waiver of Notice is filed before the Judge signs the Divorce Decree.
 That is the smallest amount of time required to get a divorce in Pennsylvania.
 The parties are subject to this timeline if they have been separated for more than two years or if the Complaint in Divorce is filed under 3301(c) of the Pennsylvania Divorce Code.
 If the divorce is filed under 3301(d) of the Divorce Code the parties must have lived been separate and apart for two years.
 This is common when one party does not actively consent to the divorce, but does not actively oppose it, or when one party have moved away and cannot be located.